 Klook also offers a voucher scheme where you can collect your Exchange Order from a Klook Office in Japan, however, it is recommended that you have an Exchange Order delivered to your home before you travel as it saves the hassle of having to find the Klook office once in the country as well as the JR Office to obtain your actual pass.

-- Purchase JR Pass online before you travel.
+- Purchase online before you travel

-- Receive an Exchange Order in the post before you travel.
+- Receive an Exchange Order in the post before you travel

-One of the main things to remember when ordering your JR Pass online is that the details you enter must match your passport exactly.
+One of the main things to remember when ordering your pass online is that the details you enter must match your passport exactly.
 When changing your Exchange Order for your pass they will require your passport as proof of ID and if the two do not match exactly you may be denied your pass.

 The other piece of documentation you will need to obtain your Japan Rail Passes is proof of your tourist visa, this is easily proved with the stamp in your passport when entering the country.
 Just make sure you use a manned gate when entering the country rather than the electronic gates or ask a clerk to stamp your passport for you.